diku-dk/EventBenchmark/README.md

 dotnet run --urls "http://*:8080" --project ../Silo
 ```

-Further instructions about Orleans deployment can be found in the following link: [MarketplaceOnOrleans](https://github.com/diku-dk/MarketplaceOnOrleans).
+Further instructions about Online Marketplace Orleans deployment can be found in the following link: [MarketplaceOnOrleans](https://github.com/diku-dk/MarketplaceOnOrleans).

-To setup Statefun, we must install Java 8 using the following command:
+To setup Statefun, one must install Java 8 using the following command:

 ```
 sudo apt update && \